jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 This page lists the features that I would like to implement in Valet.
 They come in addition to new features described in the [issues][valet-issues].

+- with debug mode on, we can compute the time spent on each line of a function and try to improve the fuzzy filter sort.
+- add snippets for the Ansi codes.
+Add snippets on the global variables.
+- check usage of array::fuzzyFilterSort and add back the colors.
 - Demo with ascii cinema: https://asciinema.org.
 - For all the optional arguments of exported functions, allow to set them using a global variable `_OPTION_*` in addition to the positional argument.
 Add this in the documentation about functions.
 - Finish prompt and interactive functions: prompt user for multiline text.
 Prompt user for multi select.